Kerbal Space Program: Gameplay

-The player administers a space program operated by Kerbals, a species of small green humanoids, who have constructed a spaceport on their home planet of Kerbin.
+The player operates a space program operated by Kerbals, a species of small green humanoids, who have constructed a spaceport on their home planet, Kerbin.
 From the space center players can build various vehicles such as rockets, aircraft, spaceplanes, and rovers from a provided set of components.
 Constructed craft can be launched from the space center's launch pad or runway to accomplish various tasks while avoiding partial or catastrophic failure (such as lack of fuel or structural failure).
-Players control flight with little assistance other than a Stability Assist System (SAS) to keep their rocket oriented.
-Provided it maintains sufficient thrust and fuel, a spacecraft can enter orbit or even travel to other celestial bodies.
-To visualize vehicle trajectories, the player is provided a 'map' mode that displays the current vehicle's trajectory as well as that of celestial bodies and other spacecraft, as well as their orbital parameters.
+Players control flight with little assistance other than a Stability Assist System (SAS) to keep their vehicle oriented.
+Provided it maintains sufficient thrust and fuel, a spacecraft can enter orbit around Kerbin, or travel to other celestial bodies.
+To visualize vehicle trajectories, the player is provided with a 'map' that displays the vehicle's trajectory as well as that of celestial bodies and other spacecraft, as well as their orbital parameters.
 Spacecraft maneuver 'nodes' can be plotted, timed, and executed, and objects can be selected and 'targeted' to facilitate flybys, rendezvous, and docking.

 Missions (either player-set or assigned "contracts") involve goals such as reaching a certain altitude, escaping the atmosphere, reaching a stable orbit, landing on a certain planetary body, rescuing stranded astronauts, capturing asteroids, and creating space stations and surface bases.
-Players may also set challenges for each other on the game's forums, such as visiting all five moons of Jool (the in-game analogue of Jupiter), or use mods to test each other's aircraft in air combat tournaments.
+Players may also set challenges for each other on the game's forums, such as landing on all five moons of the gas giant Jool.
+In addition, the game has many user-created mods, dealing with gameplay and visuals.